A Toolkit on How To Learn Verb Conjugations

 Both of these ingredients are important.
-You need to already know how multiple groups are conjugated, and you also need to answering your flashcards incorrectly, because you’re struggling to remember which group fits the verb you’re memorizing.
+You need to already know how multiple groups are conjugated, and you also need to know if you’re answering your flashcards incorrectly because you’re struggling to remember which group fits the verb you’re memorizing.

 How to use mnemonics

 Once you’ve identified the groups that are causing you trouble (e.g., “IR” verbs and “IR” verbs with preferir–style stem changes in that ‘boot’ pattern), then choose an object or a person for each group.

 “IR” verbs with preferir-style stem changes: The Man in Black from Westworld